13 Graphical Exploration of Data

 - Copy, copies data point tooltip information to the Clipboard.

-- Preferences opens the Data Point Tooltip dialog allowing you to customize tooltip content and formatting (alternately, you can double-click on the tooltip to open this dialog).
+- Preferences opens the Data Point Tooltip dialog allowing you to customize tooltip content and formatting.

-The Data Point Tooltip dialog is virtually identical to the Data Info window's preferences dialog (Data Info Report Settings).
+The Data Point Tooltip dialog is a slightly simpler version of the Data Info window's preferences dialog (Data Info Report Settings).
 See The Data Info Window for help with customizing your Data Point Tooltip.

 By default, the Data Point Tooltip displays with a moderate degree of transparency.
 You can affect tooltip transparency by changing the value of LabTalk System Variable @TDT.
 For information on changing the value of a LabTalk System Variable, see this FAQ.